 We work across a wide range of special projects that are close to our heart.
 From urban art festivals in major metro areas, to schools programs aimed at regional and remote areas – to projects tailored for young people with diverse cultural backgrounds.
 We’re passionate about programs that contrbute to communities, improve well-being – and make the world just that little bit more beautiful to look at.

 SURFACE URBAN ART FESTIVAL 2021 – Canberra

-Over one weekend, 5-7 November 2021, 15 urban artists will transform the built environment of Braddon and Civic, Canberra.
+Over one weekend, 4 – 6 March 2022, 30 urban artists transformed the built environment of Braddon, Civic and the National Triangle in Canberra.
 The Festival is hosted by the ACT Government, curated by acclaimed graff artist Phibs, and produced by The Wall Station.
 Surface is a festival of urban art in the ACT that celebrates the raw energy and rich diversity of this scene: think graffiti, murals, portraits, stencils, pasteups, light sculptures and abstract works, each with a clear message.
 More here

 MURAL IN A BOX

 Mural In A Box is a one-stop-shop resource kit with everything schools and community groups need to install a mural with their participants– without the need for an artist to visit the physical location.
 Mural In A Box’s mural templates are designed by street artists which means groups don’t need specialist painting or drawing skills to run this activity.
 The program was designed during COVID lockdown to benefit both artists and schools and community groups in regional and remote areas.
 More here